eastern-cs/student-projects/readme.md

   1. [project 1](https://example.com)

-## All projects are covered under the XXX licence, which allows for noncommercial use and redistribution (when creator's name is credited in the redistribution)
+## All projects are covered under the XYZ licence, which allows for noncommercial use and redistribution (when creator's name is credited in the redistribution)